Unity Singleton and static variables for Beginners

 Where to use Singletons in Unity?

-Singletons are generally used for data that might be required to different scripts.
+Singletons are generally used for data that needs to be accessed from different scripts.
 For example, the player data.
 Player data is accessed by multiple scripts for different purposes.

 The UI accesses the data to display health bar, the scene manager requires it to load scenes, the audio manager requires it to play audio and so on.

-All these scripts can create an instance for the player class and access the data but that will be a waste of resource.
+All these scripts can create an instance for the player class and access the data but that will be a waste of resource and memory.
 Instead of that you can create a single Singleton class for the player which holds all data like Player health, position, ammo etc.

 All the other scripts can use the player data without creating an instance for the class.

-My coders in Unity have a habit to use “GameObject.Find” very extensively.
-This is very performance hungry and you can avoid them using a Singleton if you need the same Gameobject in different places.
+Many coders in Unity have a habit to use GameObject.Find very extensively.
+It is a very performance hungry class and you can avoid it using a Singleton.

-For example, if you need to change the color of a Gameobject based on the score then you need to find the gameobject with the score to read the value.
+For example, if you need to change the color of a Game object from another script then you need to find the game object and then change the color.

 {